KSHS-Robotics-Club/FLL-2023-Docs/docs/robot/iterations.md

 Increase robot stability

 ## V 0.1.5
-moved metal balls to the back of the elevator because wheels started becoming inconsistent.
+Moved metal balls to the back of the elevator because wheels started becoming inconsistent.

-## V0.1.6
+## V 0.1.6
 Added gyro at the back to make robot turn more consistently

-## V0.1.7
+## V 0.1.7
 Added colour sensor to the front

-## V0.1.8
+## V 0.1.8
-replaced faulty gyro
+Replaced faulty gyro

+## V 0.1.9
+Created new hook extension to complete mission 9